WycliffeAssociates/btt-recorder-docs/docs/import.rst

 Download the Recordings
 -----------------------

-Now that the folders are set up on your device, you can download the recordings from Citrix by performing the following steps:
+Now that the folders are set up on your device, you can download the recordings from the Box server by performing the following steps:

-1. In your device’s browser, enter the URL for the Citrix server, https://digitalstorage.sharefile.com, and sign in with your credentials.
+1. In your device’s browser, enter the URL for the Box server, https://account.box.com/login, and sign in with your credentials.

-2. Navigate to the folder on the Citrix server where the recordings are stored.
+2. Navigate to the folder on the Box server where the recordings are stored.
+(You may want to click in the Search field at the top of the window, type in the target language name, and then tap on the language name.)

 You should see separate subfolders for each Bible book that has been recorded.

 3. Find the folder for the book you want to download.
-Tap and hold the folder until there is a checkmark to the left of it.
+Tap to open the folder.

-4. You can then tap **Download** at the top of the page, or if a popup menu appears, you can tap **Download** on that.
+4. You can then tap **Download** at the top of the page, you may need to tap the 3-dot menu for the popup menu, and then you can tap **Download** on that.

 5. A message tells you that it may take several minutes for the download to complete.